-In this blog we are going to shed some light on the supramaximal Eurofit method (our favourite type of HIIT) with the help of Dr Josh Secomb.
+In this blog we are going to shed some light on a running version of the supramaximal Eurofit method (our favourite type of HIIT) with the help of Dr Josh Secomb.

 Supramaximal Eurofit method?

-Developed by French researchers, it involves calculating a person’s 100% Maximal Aerobic Speed (MAS) and then performing intervals of work at intensities greater than this (typical 110-130% of this MAS).
+Developed by French researchers, it involves calculating a person’s 100% Maximal Aerobic Speed (MAS).
+Intervals of work are then performed at intensities greater than this (typical 110-130% of this MAS).

 Whoa!
 What is Maximal Aerobic Speed?